QuantomDevs/QuantomDocs/project-informations/plan.md

 **Tasks**: Complete the following tasks:
 - **Analyse**: Analyse the Strcture and functions of the downloads page.
 - **Settings Page**: Add a new Tab to the settings called Downloads there I want you to add the functions: To add new downloads, edit existing ones, delete exesting, view previews.
 Important notice: I want you to make it so that it is dynmaic to what can be configured while adding or editing that means i want you to make it so that it dynamic to what can be done based on the existing config.
+- **Categories**: You also should add the functions to add new, edit existing, remove categories for the downloads